plone/training/views_3.rst

         </tbody>
     </table>

-After we transform it we have a listing:
+Afterwards you transform it into a listing:

 .. code-block:: html
     :linenos: